stajama/queenAttack/README.txt

 queens = nested list of lists of queen locations, in x, y coordinates queries = nested list of lists of query positions, in x, y coordinates

-Returns: a list of boolean values; True if corresponding location is vulnerable.
+Returns: a list of boolean values corresponding to the queries list; True if corresponding location is vulnerable.